 1. Eat real, whole food: I’m talking high-quality meat, fish and eggs; healthy fats and oils; lots of veggies; and moderate amounts of fruit, nuts and seeds.
 (For some people, high-quality, full-fat dairy is okay too, as are “occasional, sensible indulgences,” such as dark chocolate.)

 2. Avoid: grains, legumes, processed food, added and artificial sweeteners, and chemically altered fats and oils.

 When working with Alchemist Eating clients, I add, subtract and tweak these general guidelines based on individual needs and Chinese Medicine food therapy.

-My “What about” posts address some questionable item—typically something not explicitly okayed or outlawed within the primal parameters.
+My “What about” posts address some questionable item – typically something not explicitly okayed or outlawed within those parameters.
 The first three weeks were pretty sweet, covering stevia, xylitol and agave.

 This week, in the lead-up to Valentine’s Day, I’m keeping things sugary but taking a look at an item mentioned in the parameters themselves.
 Yes, it’s time to ask…

 Now, to be clear, primal parameters list this as a potential, occasional sensible indulgence.